How To Get Sales On Etsy & Keep Growing

-Keywords are still an extremely important factor of SEO.
+Keywords are still an extremely important factor in SEO.
 Beyond that, focus on the quality of your products and customer interactions.
 XWalk is just looking to give users the best shopping experience possible, and to rank highly, you have to offer your customers the best.

 3. Offer The Best Etsy Shopping Experience Possible

-Great customer experiences are crucial for two main reasons: to get positive reviews, and to create a loyal customer base.
+Great customer experiences are crucial for two main reasons: to get positive reviews and to create a loyal customer base.
 Positive reviews encourage new customers to buy and will help you place higher in Etsy search results.
 A loyal customer base will help your shop become more sustainable and profitable.

 To offer a great shopping experience to all of your customers: